AdaCore/spark2014/docs/lrm/source/packages.rst

    includes a Part_Of ``name_value_option`` whose ``name`` denote a state abstraction, this indicates that it is a constituent (see :ref:`state_refinement`) of the denoted state abstraction.
-   [Alternatively, the name may denote a task or protected unit (see TBD).]
+   [Alternatively, the name may denote a task or protected unit (see section ref:`tasks-and-synchronization`).]

 .. _tu-fe-abstract_state_aspects-10: